composewell/streaming-benchmarks/README.md

 This package provides micro-benchmarks to measure and compare the performance of various streaming implementations in Haskell.

-We have taken due to care to make sure that we are benchmarking correctly and fairly.
+We have taken due care to make sure that we are benchmarking correctly and fairly.
 See [the notes on correct benchmarking](docs/benchmarking-notes.md).